 At Cash for Gold USA we don’t just buy gold items!
 We also purchase Sterling Silver.

-If you would like to send us your silver items, you can do so buy filling out the form and printing a Free FedEx Shipping Label.
+If you would like to send us your silver items, you can do so buy filling out the form and receiving a Free USPS Shipping Label.
 Your items will be insured up to $1,000 and your payment will be made within 24 hours of receipt of your material.
 If you are unsatisfied with our payment, we will return your Sterling Silver items to you without any hassle.